 Spreuer Bridge is another famous bridge in Lucerne built in the year 1408.
 The bridge interior is bedecked with 45 out of 67 original paintings which represent the “Dance of Death” by Kaspar Meglinger.
 The bridge was rebuilt in 1568 after being destroyed in the storm, there is a small chapel in the center of the bridge also built in 1568.

 The Musegg Wall is a part of the well-preserved medieval fortifications and can be reached by 15 minutes uphill walk from the old town.
 The Musegg Wall was built in 1300 has 9 towers out of which 4 are open to the public, one can walk along the ramparts and enjoy the majestic views of the city.
 One of the nine towers Zyt has its facade painted with two giants carrying the face of the tower clock which is set to chime one minute before all the public clocks of the city.

 Old Town Lucerne

-Lucerne’s Altstadt (old town) is most beautiful part of the city set along the shores of the River Reuss.
+Lucerne’s Altstadt (old town) is the most beautiful part of the city set along the shores of the River Reuss.
 The old town has several medieval buildings and pretty squares dotted with gorgeous fountains.
 Sauntering around the old town we found several buildings adorned with remarkable colorful frescoes which were an impressive sight to behold though not as extensive as the painted houses of Appenzell in Switzerland.
 The cobblestone lanes are lined with an array of boutiques, souvenir shops, and cafes.